 Toes Pointing Parallel with Board: There are very few times where your toes will need to point toward the nose of a skateboard.
 Even when pushing, your front foot should be at about a 45 degree angle.
 You have little stability with your feet being parallel to the board edge.

 Pushing Mongo: Pushing mongo is a bad habit.
 Mongo is when you push with your front foot rather than your back foot.
 The big problem with mongo pushing is that you have to make big adjustments to both your front foot and your back foot to set up for a trick.

 Front Foot Perpendicular when Pushing: I think this is worst than pushing Mongo.
 Keeping your front foot perpendicular while pushing is awkward and uncomfortable.
 Your front foot should be at a 45 degree angle.
 It is stable and comfortable.

 Riding a skateboard can seem really challenging when you are first learning.
-We have provided some basic guidelines on foot placement.
+We have provided some basic guidelines on foot placement but make sure to properly land your tricks to make your skateboard deck last longer.
 You will need to adjust your feet for your own comfort and stability.
 Once you start getting into pressure flip tricks, the real fun starts with foot placement experimentation. 😉